BasedAgents/smart-contracts/docs/Tokenomics.md

   - Transaction fees and graduation fees
   - Initial liquidity provision

+Note: Pool creation costs are covered by the protocol's PoolCreationSubsidy contract, ensuring Agent creators only need to pay the BAG token fees.

 #### Bonding Curve Mechanism
 - Smart contract automatically prices tokens based on supply and demand
 - Uses formula `y = A*e^(Bx)` for predictable price discovery